About Queensland Water and Land Carers

 Queensland Water and Land Carers Inc. (QWaLC) is the peak body for NRM volunteers in Queensland.
 We are an independent, non-government, not-for-profit organisation.
 QWaLC formed in April 2004 to fill an important need in supporting the valuable work of volunteer community groups in the Natural Resources Management sector in the state.

-QWaLC is funded by a ministerial directive from the Minister for Natural Resources and Mines.
+QWaLC was initially funded by a ministerial directive from the Minister for Natural Resources and Mines.

-The funding provided by the State Government gives us the ability to work on behalf of thousands of natural resource management volunteers across Queensland and to advocate on their behalf independently at all levels of the decision-making process.
-This is a three year contract.
+The current funding received from DNRME, provided by the State Government gives us the ability to work on behalf of thousands of natural resource management volunteers across Queensland and to advocate on their behalf independently at all levels of the decision-making process.
+This is a three year contract until 2022.

 The organisation is answerable to our membership, which is made up of a broad range of volunteer NRM groups.
 Members include Landcare, Coastcare, Waterwatch, Bushcare, catchment associations, conservation groups regional bodies and sub-regional organisations.